Newton in Harvey County, Kansas — The American Midwest (Upper Plains)

 Erected 1994 by First Presbyterian Church and Harvey County Historical Society.

+Location.
 38° 3.08′ N, 97° 20.697′ W. Marker is in Newton, Kansas, in Harvey County.
-Marker is at the intersection of North Main Street (State Highway 15) and East 7th Street, on the right when traveling north on North Main Street.
+It is at the intersection of North Main Street (State Highway 15) and East 7th Street, on the right when traveling north on North Main Street.
 Marker is located in front of the new county courthouse.
 Touch for map.
 Marker is in this post office area: Newton KS 67114, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Harvey County Courthouse (within shouting distance of this marker); Ragsdale Opera House (about 500 feet away, measured in a direct line); The Masonic Lodge (about 500 feet away); Anderson Book and Office Supply (about 600 feet away); Coastal Defense Cannon (about 700 feet away); Unknown Dead of the Civil War (approx. 0.2 miles away); Santa Fe Steam Locomotive #1880 (approx. 0.2 miles away); John Jacob Krehbiel Memorial Park (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: The Harvey County Courthouse (within shouting distance of this marker); Ragsdale Opera House (about 500 feet away, measured in a direct line); The Masonic Lodge (about 500 feet away); Anderson Book and Office Supply (about 600 feet away); Coastal Defense Cannon (about 700 feet away); Unknown Dead of the Civil War (approx. 0.2 miles away); Santa Fe Steam Locomotive #1880 (approx. 0.2 miles away); John Jacob Krehbiel Memorial Park (approx. 0.2 miles away).
 Touch for a list and map of all markers in Newton.

 Editor’s want-list for this marker.
 A wide view photo of the marker and the surrounding area in context. • Can you help?